 Any person on a construction site needs a construction induction card.
-This includes all work experience or structured workplace learning students.
+This includes all work experience or SWL students.
 Construction induction cards issued in other states and territories are recognised in Victoria.
-The major requirement is that at the time of the training the student would normally have resided in the state or territory of issue.
+The major requirement is that, at the time of the training, the student was residing in the state or territory of issue.

 Students who require a construction induction card for work experience or for another qualification where ‘CPCCWHS1001 Prepare to work safely in the construction industry’ is not listed in the qualification structure should be enrolled on VASS in the construction induction card course (course code: CICARD).

 For more information, please refer to WorkSafe Victoria.